 Homework, upcoming projects, announcements, and email information are posted on Google Classroom.
-Questions or concerns can be sent using email or the Remind app.
+We will use the Remind app (Subscription info will be provided) to receive text message reminders of assignments or announcements about anything school related or newsworthy.

 AP Historical Thinking Skills